Green Lantern (film): Plot

-The following night, Hal visits Carol Ferris's home in costume, but she immediately recognizes him after getting a closer look.
-Then they spend a peaceful time together.
+The following night, Hal visits Carol's home under his superhero identity, but she immediately recognizes him after getting a closer look.
 However, Carol becomes saddened after learning that Hal quit the Corps.
-Later, at the government facility, Hammond uses his telekinesis to successfully kill his father by burning him alive.
-Hammond also elevates Waller high above the floor.
-As she's falling, Hal arrives and saves the injured Waller by creating a pool of water which whisks her away out of further danger.
-During the encounter, Hal telepathically connects with Hammond and learns of Parallax coming to Earth, before Hammond escapes.
+Later at the government facility, Hector elevates Waller high above the floor.
+As she is falling, Hal arrives and saves the injured Waller by creating a pool of water which whisks her away out of further danger.
+Hector then uses his telekinesis to incinerate his father.
+During the encounter, Hal telepathically connects with Hector and learns of Parallax approaching Earth before Hammond escapes.

-On Oa, the Guardians tell Sinestro that Parallax was one of their fellow guardians who attempted to control the yellow essence of fear, only to become corrupted himself.
+Back in Oa, the Guardians tell Sinestro that Parallax was one of their fellow guardians who attempted to control the yellow essence of fear, only to become corrupted himself.
 Arguing that the way to fight fear is with fear itself, Sinestro requests that the Guardians forge a ring of the same yellow power, preparing to concede Earth's destruction to Parallax in order to protect Oa.
-Hal appears and tries to convince the Guardians that fear will turn the users evil if its power is used, but they reject his pleas, and he returns to Earth to try to defeat Parallax on his own.
+Hal appears and tries to convince the Guardians that fear will turn the users evil if its power is used, but they reject his pleas.
+He returns to Earth to try to defeat Parallax on his own.

 Hal saves Carol from Hammond after a brief showdown.
 Parallax arrives, consumes Hammond's entire life force, and then wreaks havoc on Coast City.
 After a fierce battle, Hal lures Parallax away from Earth to chase him across the Solar System.
 Parallax is caught in the sun's gravitational pull and is destroyed.
 Hal loses consciousness after the battle and falls toward the star, but is saved by Sinestro, Kilowog, and Tomar-Re.

-The entire Green Lantern Corps congratulates Hal for his bravery.
-Sinestro tells Hal he now bears the responsibility of protecting his sector as a Green Lantern.
+After returning to Oa, the entire Green Lantern Corps congratulates Hal for his courage and bravery.
+Sinestro tells him he now bears the responsibility of protecting his sector as a Green Lantern.
 Hal and Carol spend one last time together, and he tells her that he'll be away for a while.
-The two share a kiss and Hal flies away.
+The two share a kiss, before he flies away into outer space.

 In a mid-credits scene, Sinestro takes the yellow ring and places it on his finger, causing his green suit and eyes to turn yellow.